1. Cybersex Crimes in Washington D.C.: Understanding Deepfake Offenses

 - Attempts by the suspect to hide or destroy evidence.

 For instance, in one notable federal case, a 20-year-old male who distributed deepfake pornography alongside real child sexual abuse materials (CSAM) while profiting in cryptocurrency was sentenced to 7 years in prison and had over $300,000 in assets seized.
+This example illustrates the judicial attitude towards cybersex crimes.

-4. Washington D.C.
-Cybersex Crimes | Legal Responses for Victims and Defendants
+4. Cybersex Crimes in Washington D.C.: Legal Responses for Parties Involved

-If You Are a Victim
+What to Do If You Are a Victim

 Victims of deepfake or non-consensual explicit imagery should take immediate steps to preserve evidence and coordinate official reporting: